New Food Systems: Helping shape the nutrition of the future

 fors.earth is a partner and member of the steering committee for the innovation space New Food Systems, funded by the BMBF with €20 million

-In order to master this major transformation, the Federal Ministry of Education and Research (BMBF) is funding the innovation space NewFoodSystems as part of its "Innovation Spaces Bioeconomy" program.
+To master this major transformation, the Federal Ministry of Education and Research (BMBF) is funding the innovation space NewFoodSystems as part of its "Innovation Spaces Bioeconomy" program.
 Under the coordination of the Max Rubner Institute (MRI) and in close cooperation with the Fraunhofer Institute for Process Engineering and Packaging (IVV), the program brings together more than 50 partners from science, industry and society.
 NewFoodSystems was initiated by our Senior Expert for Nutrition, Prof. Hannelore Daniel, among others.

-NewFoodSystems serves three innovation fields
+NewFoodSystems serves three 'innovation fields'

 Controlled Environment Cultivation (CEC)

 The focus here is on the cultivation of organisms such as plants, algae, insects and fish in closed and thus controllable systems, which allows production independent of weather conditions and with several premium quality harvests per year almost without the use of pesticides.
 Water and nutrients from residues and waste materials can be recovered.